-Virginia LMI Supply and Demand data and real time job openings are used to determine if a participant's training is geared towards occupations in demand.
+Virginia labor market supply and demand data and real-time job openings are used to determine if a participant's training is geared toward occupations in demand.
 Local employer demand is also considered through current Indeed listings.
-Coaches review the Labor Market Information for the occupation(s) the participant is interested in and conduct a budget analysis to determine self-sufficiency.
+Coaches review the labor market information for the occupation(s) the participant is interested in and conduct a budget analysis to determine self-sufficiency.
 If both of these items point to an in-demand career path that will lead the job seeker to self-sufficiency, the job seeker continues on their path.
 If not, the Coach works with them to determine the best pathway for their success.